titom73/sonic-l2ls-evpn-containerlab/README.md

 The lab is deployed with the [containerlab](https://containerlab.dev) project, where [`evpn_sonic_l2ls.clab.yml`](https://github.com/missoso/sonic-l2ls-evpn-containerlab/blob/main/evpn_sonic_l2ls.clab.yml) file declaratively describes the lab topology.

-Create/update the lab
+To create or update the lab
 ```bash
 containerlab deploy --reconfigure
 ```

-After the lab is created it is expected that the SONiC router willl take some time to load, it should be monitored using the docker ps command
+After the lab is created it is expected that the SONiC router will take some time to load, use docker ps command to see when the status becomes healthy

 ```bash
 $ docker ps | grep leaf1
 42048a32ab14   vrnetlab/sonic_sonic-vs:202411       "/launch.py --userna…"   10 minutes ago   Up 10 minutes (healthy)   22/tcp, 443/tcp, 5000/tcp, 8080/tcp                      leaf1
 ```

-Destroy the lab
+To destroy the lab
 ```bash
 containerlab destroy --cleanup
 ```